openfoodfacts/openfoodfacts-ruby/README.md

 ## Models

+All data is available for World, French, UK and US version for now.
+You should update the gem page URLs mapping for others.

 - Additive
 - Brand
 - Category
 - City
 - Contributor
 - Country
+- Faq
 - IngredientThatMayBeFromPalmOil
 - Label
 - Locale